lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

 In this guide, we will create a custom [Universal Receiver Delegate](../../standards/generic-standards/lsp1-universal-receiver-delegate.md) contract.
 This contract will be called each time the associated UP receives a [LSP7 token](../../standards/nft-2.0/LSP7-Digital-Asset.md), and will forward a certain percentage to another address.
 The use-case it answers is:

-> **"As a UP owner, I want to transfer part of the token I received to another UP"**.
+> **"As a Universal Profile (UP) owner, I want to transfer part of the tokens I received to another UP"**.

-An example scenario could be: "each time I receive USDT, I want to automatically transfer 20% to my wife's UP".
+An example scenario could be: _"each time I receive USDT, I want to automatically transfer 20% to my wife's UP"_.

 ## Requirements

 In order to follow this guide, you'll need to:

 1. Install the [UP Browser extension](../browser-extension/install-browser-extension.md).
-2. Fund the EOA that controls your UP (You can find this address in the extension if you click on the controller tab > "UP Extension") using the [Testnet Faucet](https://faucet.testnet.lukso.network/).
+2. Fund the main controller (EOA) of your UP (You can find this address in the extension if you click on the controller tab > "UP Extension") using the [Testnet Faucet](https://faucet.testnet.lukso.network/).
-3. Follow the contracts [Getting started](../../contracts/getting-started.md) to setup a new Hardhat project.
+3. Setup a new Hardhat project using the [Getting started](../../contracts/getting-started.md) guide.

 ## 1 - EOA permission